HassanChaabawi/reactjs-redux-expense-tracker/README.md

-An expense tracker created with reactjs and redux persist from a youtube tutorial: https://www.skillshare.com/r/user/hassanchaabawi
+An expense tracker created with reactjs and redux persist from a skillshare tutorial: https://www.skillshare.com/r/user/hassanchaabawi

 1 - run "npm install"